elireisman/create_github_gmail_filters/README.md

 ### GitHub Gmail Labels & Filters Generator

 #### Purpose
-Uses Google Gmail API to create labels and Inbox filters for each repo you have checked out at `~/gihtub` on your laptop.
-Labels all incoming mail notifications from each repo into its own email label.
-Labels with unread mail will appear in the Gmail sidebar.
+Uses Google Gmail API to create labels and Inbox filters for each `github.com/github/...` repo you receive notifications from.
+By default, labels and filters are created for every Github org` repo you are currently watching or getting notifications from.
+If the `-local=true` arg is supplied, the labels and filters are generated for each repo you have checked out at `~/gihtub` on your local machine.
+The script buckets all incoming mail notifications from each repo into its own email label.
+Labels with unread mail will appear prominently (with an unread count) in the left-hand Gmail menu panel.

 #### Usage
 Clone the repo, `cd` into it, and run `make`.
 The script is idempotent and can be rerun anytime if you've checked out more repos since last run.
 The first run, the script will require you to drop a link into your browser for OAuth, and will prompt you for a code when auth is complete which will be cached locally until expiration.